How to Speak to Your Employer about Addiction

 Seeking help for handling your addiction is a very courageous thing to do.
 Do not hold back on what should be addressed – discussing your addiction and any accommodations you may require from your employer can make a more comfortable transition back into work after rehab.
 Contrary to what you may believe, majority of recovering addicts often find a great amount of support from their employer once they are made aware of the situation.

 For additional support and advice after rehab, contact Destination Hope and ask about the aftercare programs we offer.
-Our professional and friendly members of staff can be reached at 866-756-4673.
+Our professional and friendly members of staff can be reached.